Article Updated on: 21st March 2025

 You can also issue key tags to building staff and frequent delivery people.
 Using these, they can provide maintenance or safely deliver packages indoors without hiring full-time door or gate staff.

 A proximity reader installed at building entryways sends a radio wave in common frequencies.
-You may have head of these as radio frequency identification (RFID), near-field communications (NFC), and Bluetooth Low Energy (BLE).
+You may have heard of these as radio frequency identification (RFID), near-field communications (NFC), and Bluetooth Low Energy (BLE).
 The credential sends a signal back to the reader, which the reader cross references with a system database.
 If the credential has been authorized to open that particular door or gate, it opens using a magnetic or electronic door lock mechanism.

 Key fobs for apartments have many security benefits but also a few notable shortcomings.
 Overall, they are a safe choice for access control that can enhance residential building security.
 Like other lock mechanisms, they are not fool-proof.